Haozhe-Li/AI-Content-Classifier/README.md

 - **Easy to Use**: Get your result instantly and review it easily.
 AI-generated content will be highlighted for quick identification.
 - **Universal Compatibility**: Works with most AI models, including GPTs, LLaMas, Claude, GroK, QWen, GLMs, and more.
-- **High Accuracy**: Duo algorithm ensures accuracy higher than 90% in most cases.
+- **High Accuracy**: Duo algorithm ensures accuracy higher than 98% in on LLaMa 3 8b Model.
 - **Free to Use**: No limitations, no hidden fees, and no ads ever.

 ## Installation